YuezhenQin/financial-portfolio-frontend/README.md

 2.lack of bounds checking (valid date, valid user input, int lowbound, upbound) 3.api limit
-4.No frontend framwork is used (no state management, no router)
+4.No frontend framwork is used (no state management, no router) 5.create a user profile page and main page